July 9, 2018, Israel

 Why was it so important to know about this tradition of Passing On the wisdom?
 Why are we told the names?

 The answer is that we consider this wisdom precious and we want it passed on accurately.
 We want to promote the observance of the laws and traditions.
-We do not want to deviate from the original purpose but we do need scholars capable of making amendments as needed, qualified authorities who have the power to declare as binding any provisions they might make to safeguard the observance of the law.
+We do not want to deviate from the original purpose but we do need scholars capable of making amendments as needed, qualified authorities who have the power to declare as binding any provisions they make to safeguard the observance of the law.

 The Law, the tradition, the wisdom belongs to the entire community.
 However not everyone is qualified to teach and not everyone is qualified to lead, and not everyone is qualified to interpret the law and make adjustments.

 This is a key factor in the transmission, in the passing on of the law, the wisdom and the tradition.
-The law and the teachings always belong to the entire community however in each generation only one or two scholars are recorded as having "received the tradition", that is because these few are the ones who truly understood the message on the deepest and highest levels.
+The law and the teachings always belong to the entire community, however in each generation only one or two scholars are recorded as having "received the tradition", that is because these few are the ones who truly understood the message on the the deepest and highest levels.

-White Jews, Black Jews, Brown Jews, Jews from Ethiopia, Jews from Yemen, Iraq, Russia and Ukraine, Argentina and Mexico, all stopped to greet the rabbi, shake his hand and smile.
+White Jews, Black Jews, Brown Jews, Hispanic Jews, Jews from Ethiopia, Jews from Yemen, Iraq, Russia and Ukraine, Argentina and Mexico, all stopped to greet the rabbi, shake his hand and smile.
 The rabbi greeted all with patience, every child, man and woman.
 The rabbi inquired about each one; how is your mother doing?
 How is your newborn child?

 In each generation many will follow, some will teach but very few will reach the deepest levels of understanding to be able to truly transmit the teachings to the next generation.